 HOSA members presented a local dentist with an engraved appreciation plaque and an album of letters.
 Following the presentation, a lunch of deli sandwiches, chips, soft drinks and cookies were provided.

 School Nurse - Northeastern Junior College, CO

 HOSA members paid tribute to the school nurse by tastefully and caringly decorating her office door.
-They presented her with a thank you card and presented her with a gift certificate to a local coffee shop.
+They presented her with a thank you card and a gift certificate to a local coffee shop.

 HOSA Appreciation Party - Giles County High School, TN

 HOSA members held an appreciation party for hospital employees.
-Cake and punch were served at the party, which allowed HOSA members and health professionals to become better acquainted.
+Cake and punch were served at the party, which allowed HOSA members and health professionals time to mingle to become better acquainted.